Spy-/Marshmallow-Bot/command_goals.md

 `?servericon` `?srvicon` `?icon` | Shows the server's icon image. | `?servericon` `?serverid` `?guildid` `?srvid` `?sid` `?gid` | Shows the Server ID of the server the command is used in. | `?serverid` `?serverinformation` `?serverinfo` `?sinfo` | Shows information and data about the server that the command is used in. | `?serverinformation`
 `?shortenurl` `?shorten` `?bitly` | Shortens a URL for you using BitLy.
-All URLs returned via Sigma are without ads, merely shortened using the service. | `?shortenurl https://i.redd.it/ngwebbf5nwfz.jpg`
+All URLs returned via Marshmallow Man are without ads, merely shortened using the service. | `?shortenurl https://i.redd.it/ngwebbf5nwfz.jpg`
-`?statistics` `?stats` | Shows Sigma's current statistics.
+`?statistics` `?stats` | Shows Marshmallow Man's current statistics.
 Population, message and command counts, and rates since startup.
 As well as when the bot last started. | `?statistics`
-`?status` | Shows the status of Sigma's machine.
+`?status` | Shows the status of Marshmallow Man's machine.
 Processor information, memory, storage, network, etc. | `?status` `?userid` `?uid` | Shows the User ID of the mentioned user.
 If no user is mentioned, it will show the author's ID.
 If you don't want the return message to be an embed, add "text" at the end. | `?userid @person`
 `?userinformation` `?userinfo` `?uinfo` | Shows information and data about the mentioned user.
 If no user is mentioned, it will show data for the message author. | `?userinformation @person`
 `?whoplays` | Generates a list of users playing the inputted game. | `?whoplays Overwatch`